Hablamos Español Insurance Companies We Work With

 Does my landlord's insurance cover my business?

-Generally no. The landlord's policy covers the building and their interests, not your contents, improvements, or liability.
-Those are your responsibility.
+Generally no. The landlord's policy typically covers the building and their interests, not your contents, improvements, or liability.
+Those are usually your responsibility.

 Should I review a lease before signing?

-Yes.
+It is wise to.
 The insurance section sets obligations that are much easier to meet before you sign.
-A quick review confirms your coverage qualifies or shows what to add.
+A quick review can confirm your coverage qualifies or show what to add.

 RS